5 Free Thyroid Treatments That Actually Work (No $$ Required)

 These options are very effective BUT they cost money

-Not only are these therapies FREE, but they can also be used for ANY thyroid condition.
+Not only are these therapies free, but they can also be used for any thyroid condition.

 Hypothyroidism?
 Check.